Is this why Bhupesh Baghel skipped Modi’s swearing-in ceremony?

 As soon as the media reported Rahul's outburst at the CWC meeting, Gehlot and Sachin Pilot, who lead two factions in Rajasthan, reached Delhi on Sunday to meet Rahul Gandhi.
 Till Tuesday, they waited but Rahul didn't meet them.
 They could only meet Congress General Secretary and Rahul's sister Priyanka Gandhi Vadra.
 While Gehlot returned to Jaipur on Tuesday evening, Pilot left Delhi on Wednesday morning.

-Sources say that sensing the mood of Rahul Gandhi, Bhupesh Baghel and Kamal Nath are avoiding meeting Congress president and waiting for him to calm down.
+Sources say that sensing the mood of Rahul Gandhi, Bhupesh Baghel and Kamal Nath are avoiding meeting the Congress president and waiting for him to calm down.

 "Congress high command has also got reports from Chhattisgarh that Baghel has turned the Congress in the state into 'one man show' and the rivalry between him, T.S.
 Singhdeo, and Tamradhwaj Sahu is one of the main reasons for the party's poor performance in the state, where it had won 68 seats in 90-seat assembly," says a source.